 How are they created?

-The Climate Future Plots program includes a guide as well as a program of interactive workshops to provide you with knowledge of how to plan revegetation under a changing climate, including working out what your future climate will look like, and how to select the appropriate species and provenances to plant.
+As well as the guide, Greening Australia ran a series of interactive workshops to share knowledge on how to plan revegetation under a changing climate, including working out what your future climate will look like, and how to select the appropriate species and provenances to plant.